Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Kiwi-Strawberry DNA.md

 **Breaking open cells of a fruit and making the DNA inside visible to the human eye** - In this experiment we get DNA out of living cells in fruit.
 The DNA can be made fully visible to the human eye - no microscopes or magnifying glass needed!
 Done in less than 5 minutes in front of your eyes.

-Last initially checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2025-01-26 Isobel Gilham (ig419@cam.ac.uk)
+Last initially checked on 2025-11-23 by Leah Helm (lkh53@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->